 In the meantime, what are the best ways for minorities to apply for small business funding?
 What programs are available?
 And what are the options that are exclusive to minority communities?

-Small Business Loans Specifically for Minorities
+Small Business Loans for Minorities: Growing Opportunities & Funding Options

 A report titled “Access to Capital among Young Firms, Minority-Owned Firms, Women-Owned Firms, and High Tech Firms”, was commissioned by the Small Business Administration (SBA).
 According to the report, when it comes to traditional bank loans, “the minority group made up of Black and Hispanic business owners was significantly less likely to have their loan applications approved, compared with their White counterparts.”